moinhaider/zamazingo/README.md

-# zamazingoadded from aws ec2
+# zamazingo added from aws ec2////Come On Man..!!